Oct 09, 2025

 Graduate Program Governance

-Graduate Program Coordinators - Each graduate program will have a program coordinator who shall supervise and coordinate the administration of the program, serve as a point of contact for graduate students enrolled in the program, and provide a linkage between the graduate program committee and the graduate faculty in their respective colleges.
+Department Chairs - Department Chairs lead and coordinate the administration of their programs, serves as a point of contact for graduate students enrolled in the program, and provide a linkage between the graduate program committee and the graduate faculty in their respective colleges.
 They will lead program assessment when scheduled.
-Work with the program committee and college dean to plan and propose curricular modifications as needed.
-Program Coordinators will also advise on marketing strategy and participate in program promotion and recruitment, lead the review of applications of program candidates, conduct exit assessments for qualifying candidates, advise on assistantship appointments, and advise the college dean on course instructors and scheduling.
+Work with the program committee and college and graduate dean.
+They lead periodic program assessment as scheduled.
+Work with the program committee and college and graduate dean to plan and propose curricular modifications as needed.
+Department Chairs will also advise on marketing strategy and participate in program promotion and recruitment, lead the review of applications of program candidates, conduct exit assessments for qualifying candidates, advise on assistantship appointments, and advise the college dean on course instructors and scheduling.
+Chairs will work closely with Graduate Enrollment Counselors to review Plans of Study, course substitutions, credit transfers, dissertation benchmarks and other academic documentation to assure timely academic progress.

 Office of Graduate Studies - The Office of Graduate Studies serves all aspects of graduate education including the development, promotion, administration, and assessment of graduate programs.
 The office fields inquiries on graduate programs, organizes admission, provides academic and programmatic guidance to graduate students, fosters the support of graduate research and the implementation of graduate guidelines.
+The Graduate Office assists graduate faculty, chairs, deans, and program committees in graduate information needs, points of procedure, enrollment planning, dissertation organization and collaborates with colleges on student development initiatives and support.

 College Deans - College Deans work with the Dean of Graduate Studies to ensure the quality and integrity of graduate programs in their respective colleges.
 They are specifically responsible for course delivery and faculty workload issues.